soundariyan18/Cryptography---19CS412-classical-techqniques/README.md

 ## AIM:
 To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.
 ## DESIGN STEPS:
+Step 1:
-Step 1:Design of Caeser Cipher algorithnm
+Design of Caeser Cipher algorithnm
+Step 2:
-Step 2:Implementation using C or pyhton code
+Implementation using C or pyhton code
 Step 3:
 1. In Ceaser Cipher each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
     For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.